Military Store Department in New Zealand 1857-1870

 Colonial Storekeeper 1840-1871

-The Office of the Colonial Storekeeper has its origins in the colonial administration of New South Wales, which from 1836 had two distinct supply organisations.
+The Office of the Colonial Storekeeper has its origins in the colonial administration of New South Wales, which from 1836 had two distinct supply organisations:.

-Charles Logie(1810-1866) was a 29-year-old English immigrant then working for the Colonial Storekeeper in Sydney.
-Establishing the Office of the Colonial Storekeeper at Old Russell [5] with stocks dispatched from Sydney on HMS Herald [6], Logie held the position of Colonial Storekeeper until October 1840.
-The Colonial Storekeeper was only responsible for the provision of stores and supplies to colonial entities and not for the Imperial troops stationed in New Zealand.
-Imperial forces such as the 8oth Regiment who arrived in early in 1840, had their immediate logistic requirements met by a Staff Sergeant from the Ordnance Board[7].
-Following echelons of Imperial troops had their logistic needs met by the Commissariat Transport Corps and the Ordnance Board [8] (Military Store Department from 1855).
+Charles Logie (1810-1866) was a 29-year-old English immigrant then working for the Colonial Storekeeper in Sydney.
+Establishing the Office of the Colonial Storekeeper at Old Russell with stocks dispatched from Sydney on HMS Herald, Logie held the position of Colonial Storekeeper until October 1840.
+[5] [6] The Colonial Storekeeper was responsible only for providing stores and supplies to colonial entities, not for the Imperial troops stationed in New Zealand.
+Imperial forces, such as the 80th Regiment, which arrived early in 1840, had their immediate logistic requirements met by a Staff Sergeant from the Ordnance Board.[7]
+Subsequent echelons of Imperial troops had their logistic needs met by the Commissariat Transport Corps and the Ordnance Board (renamed the Military Store Department in 1855).[8]

 Old Russell